yen1223/Supermarket-sales-dashboard/README.md

      * Similar interaction can be applied on the chart of payment mode contribution chart (by month)        & member type x gender sales $ chart (by month) when planning collaboration with bank, BNPL          partners and membership programmes

 ## Conclusion
-This README outlines my process of using Kaggle data to create an interactive and insightful Power BI dashboard.
-This demonstrates my ability to handle data analysis, transformation, and visualization tasks effectively.
+This README outlines the step-by-step process of using Kaggle data to create an interactive and insightful Power BI dashboard.
+It demonstrates my ability to effectively handle data analysis, transformation, and visualization tasks, providing actionable insights for business decision-making.